hekte/ImageAI/README.md

 ## Background

+Generic cloud storage platforms such as [Google Drive](https://drive.google.com/) and [OneDrive](https://onedrive.live.com/) are great for storing and sharing files.
+However, they are not ideal for organizing photos.
+Image sharing platforms such as [SmugMug](https://www.smugmug.com/) and [Flickr](https://www.flickr.com/) are great for professional photographers.
+However, they are expensive and not ideal for personal use.

+## Solution

+After some research I have opted to purchase a personal network attached storage (NAS) device to store my photos.
+I have found that the [Synology](https://www.synology.com/) NAS devices are easy to use and have a great user interface.

 In the process of renaming, sorting, deduplicating and moving tens of thousands of photos from a cloud platform I couldn't find an off the shelf tool which could assist the way I wanted.

 To begin I asked ChatGPT the following;